johnjackoleary/cfi-commonplace-book/Filed/Personal Minimums.md

 For additional methods to find your wind minimums, see [[Personal Minimums for Wind]].

 #todo :: add additional expert sources on setting your personal minimums along specific dimensions

+## Physio-Minimums
+> [!quote] From [[Flight and Ground Instructor Pro-Tips]]: *Physio-minimums* by Chris Schlanger
+> Set concrete physio-minimums for yourself and share them with your students.
+What's the minimum sleep you need?
+What's the latest/longest you'll go since you last slept?
+What's the longest you can go without eating?
+>
+> Should you set a maximum work duration that gives you enough energy to fly?
+We spend almost all our time on weather minima, yet we often blow through [[IMSAFE]] with little more than "I'm good."
+That's ridiculous.
+>
+> Fatigue is our most significant risk and, by definition, a blind spot.
+Approach it with as much rigor as you would any other risk.
+In [[PAVE]], Pilot comes first.

 # Additional Resources
 - [[AIH AppD]]